House of Hohenzollern: Dukes of Jägerndorf (1523–1622)

-The duchy of Jägerndorf was confiscated by Emperor Ferdinand III in 1622.

-Brandenburg-Prussian branch

-Margraves of Brandenburg (1415–1619)
+Margraviate of Brandenburg (1415–1619)

 In 1411, Frederick VI, Burgrave of the small but wealthy Nuremberg, was appointed governor of Brandenburg in order to restore order and stability.
-At the Council of Constance in 1415, King Sigismund elevated Frederick to the rank of Elector and Margrave of Brandenburg as Frederick I. According to the Iron Kingdom, the most comprehensive book about the History of Prussia written by historian Christopher Clark, in 1417, Elector Frederick purchased Brandenburg from its then-sovereign, Emperor Sigismund, for 400,000 Hungarian guilders.
+At the Council of Constance in 1415, King Sigismund elevated Frederick to the rank of Elector and Margrave of Brandenburg as Frederick I. In 1417, Elector Frederick purchased Brandenburg from its then-sovereign, Emperor Sigismund, for 400,000 Hungarian guilders.

-Margraves of Brandenburg-Küstrin (1535–1571)
+Margraviate of Küstrin (1535–1571)

 The short-lived Margraviate of Brandenburg-Küstrin was set up as a secundogeniture of the House of Hohenzollern.